jkrogager/VoigtFit/docs/install.rst

 such new features will appear automatically in the parameter file template.
 This way you can stay updated on what is possible within the parameter file language.

-To run the program with a given input file, simply excecute the command:
+To run the program with a given input file, simply execute the command:

 .. code-block:: bash